 Get dirty.
 Eat well.
 Make art.

-This growing season
+The coming growing season

 We are not accepting applications at this time.